 How does the YouTube Music Premium subscription work?

 YouTube Music Premium charges $9.99 or $4.99 per month depending on if you enroll in an individual or family plan, respectively.
 Regardless of your plan, you are charged directly from your Google account.
 You can use YouTube Music Premium features on a maximum of 10 mobile devices.
 Once you go beyond that, the oldest authorized device is revoked.
-You’re capped at doing this to four devices per year, presumably to prevent you from sharing it with different friends.
+You’re capped to four devices per year, presumably to prevent you from sharing it with different friends.

 What’s the difference between YouTube Music and YouTube Premium?